adrybakov/rad-tools/docs/source/tb2j_plotter.rst

     (>=) Minimum distance.

-    All the bonds with the distance beetwen atom 1 and atom 2 lower then minimum distance will be excluded from the model.
+    All the bonds with the distance beetwen atom 1 and atom 2 lower then minimum distance are excluded from the model.

         *default* : None